allenai/HyBayes/docs/MANUAL.md

 By indicating this model, the observation of two groups are assumed to follow (TODO)?

 ***
-For a discussion on this model, including justfication and examples of usage refer to (kursche book chapter 23).
+For a discussion on this model, including justfication and examples of usage refer to (Chapter 23 in the book 'Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan', Second Edition, by John Kruschke (2015)).
 It is worth noting the implementation in pymc3 is inspired by the code given in [https://github.com/JWarmenhoven/DBDA-python].

 See a visualization of this model in Following Figure: